-Hip arthroscopy is performed as minimally invasive surgery, small incisions allow microsurgical instruments to enter the hip joint.
+Hip arthroscopy is performed as a minimally invasive surgery, small incisions allow microsurgical instruments to enter the hip joint.
 Hip arthroscopy can identify (and often remove) the causes of osteoarthritis of the hip.
 The arthroscopic camera enables the surgeon to see the interior of the hip, fluid is injected into the joint space to enlarge the space for the surgical procedure.
-Arthroscopic tools are used to repair damage to the hip and prevent osteoarthritis progressing.
+Arthroscopic tools are used to repair damage to the hip and prevent osteoarthritis from progressing.
 Hip arthroscopy is an examination method and treatment for hip pain, at the same time.

 After hip arthroscopy the incisions are closed with sutures.
 Wound healing is quick due to the fact that the incisions are so small.

 Hip Arthroscopy - Why do we do it?

 Hip arthroscopy is performed as preventive maintenance on a hip joint that has started to cause pain.
 Hip arthroscopy is used before the articular cartilage and bony structures of the hip joint exhibit irreparable harm.
 It allows the surgeon to "catch" the cause of the problem early and thereby prevent (or at least postpone the need for more invasive hip surgery).